dgleba/proxy457/README.md

 # To copy files from the container.

-I wanted to get a copy of some files from the running container so I had them locally.
+I wanted to get a copy of some files from the running container so I had them locally for viewing.

 ```
 To work around.. error... invalid symlink "/srv/dkr/x/proxy457_nginx-proxy_1__files/nginx/modules" -> "../../usr/lib/nginx/modules"